manicinc/magiclogger/docs/MAGIC_SCHEMA.md

 ## License

-The MagicLog schema specification is released under MIT license, ensuring broad adoption and compatibility across the ecosystem.
+The MAGIC schema specification is released under MIT license, ensuring broad adoption and compatibility across the ecosystem.